JakubTabor/Data_Augmentation_Overfitting__CNN/README.md

 data augmentation in CNN
 # First I need download dataset from tensorflow, so I will save "url", then I use method "get_file" on "flower_photos" from my saved url "dataset_url"
 # I gonna save it in directory and unzip it using "using untar"
+# Then I need to convert my data into "pathlib", so it will be more easy to use, I use "Path of my data_dir" "pathlib.Path(data_dir)"